fastify/fastify/docs/Server.md

 Set a [clientErrorHandler](https://nodejs.org/api/http.html#http_event_clienterror) that listens to `error` events emitted by client connections and responds with a `400`.

-Using this option it is possible to override the default `clientErrorHandler`.
+It is possible to override the default `clientErrorHandler` using this option.

 + Default:
 ```js